The Episodic Content wiki last edited by BeachThunder on 02/24/15 12:54PM

 View full history

 Episodic content is when the publishers of a game decide to release a game in multiple parts or episodes.
 Episodes are usually shorter than full games and not as expensive.
 Usually once all the episodes are out, the publisher releases a package with all the episodes.

-Episodic content is said to have originated from a company known as Apogee (now known as 3D Realms).
-This game company began distributing their games in episodes, offering discounts to people who bought multiple episodes at once.
+Episodic content could be said to have originated as far back as 1979 with Dunjonquest.
+Later on, this would be popularized by Apogee (now known as 3D Realms).
+This company began distributing their games in episodes, offering discounts to people who bought multiple episodes at once.
 It would give out the first episode for free, then make the customer pay for the rest.
-This was called the Apogee Model.

-Special mention should be made of Valve's usage of this.
-Around 2005 Valve became very interested in the idea of episodic content, announcing that Half Life 2 would be followed by several episodes released on a semi-regular basis.
-Along with this Valve announced a revival of the title Sin, which also was to be released in episodes.
-Half Life 2 Episode One was released in summer 2006 while the next episode was not released until fall 2007-hardly timely.
-A third episode was planned but appears to be somewhat stuck in limbo and has yet to be released as of 2013.
-As for Sin, the game released one episode, before being abruptly canceled.
+Around 2005 Valve became very interested in the idea of episodic content, announcing that Half-Life 2 would be followed by several episodes released on a semi-regular basis.
+Along with this, Valve announced a revival of Sin, which also was to be released in episodes.
+Half-Life 2: Episode One was released in summer 2006 while the next episode was not released until fall 2007.
+A third episode was planned, but as of 2015, it still has not been released.
+As for Sin, one episode was released before being abruptly canceled.

 Telltale began making episodic adventure games in the Sam and Max franchise.
 The episodes were received positively (and were released on a relatively regular schedule).
 Following on from this, Telltale created two more seasons of Sam and Max games as well as numerous other critically acclaimed episodic titles.

 Sega attempted the episodic model with Sonic the Hedgehog 4.
 The "season" consists of two episodes which were released two years apart.